ArthurStarks/ArthurStarks/README.md

 - 📫 How to reach me by whatsapp : +243823495527 or via linkedin : @Arthur (Bahati) Kaza or Twitter : @KazaArthur or Instagram : Arthur Kaza
 - Links : https://www.linkedin.com/in/arthur-kaza-1a945b1a6
 - Some of my favourite tools include the following:
-Tensorflow
+-Tensorflow
-Python
+-Python
-PyTorch
+-PyTorch
-Flask
+-Flask, Stremlit, Selenium
-AWS SageMaker
+-Azure
-Java SpringBoot
+-Dialoflow, GCP

-Learning:
+- Learning:

-Statistics
+-Statistics
-Mathematics for Machine Learning
+-Mathematics for Machine Learning
-AWS
+-AWS
-MLOps
+-MLOps

 <!---
 ArthurStarks/ArthurStarks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.